ctuning/ck-tensorflow/program/object-detection-tf-py/README.md

 Available values:

 ##### `KITTI`
-Use the evaluation method from  [TF models repository](https://github.com/tensorflow/models/tree/master/research/object_detection/metrics) for Pascal VOC, adapted to the KITTI dataset.
+Use the evaluation method from the [TF models repository](https://github.com/tensorflow/models/tree/master/research/object_detection/metrics) for Pascal VOC, adapted to the KITTI dataset.

 ##### `COCO`
 Use the evaluation method from the official [MSCOCO evaluation protocol](http://cocodataset.org/#detections-eval) implemented as the CK package `ck-env:package:tool-coco`.
 Default for `dataset-coco-*`.

 ##### `COCO_TF`
-Use the evaluation method from [TF models repository](https://github.com/tensorflow/models/tree/master/research/object_detection/metrics) implemented as the CK package `ck-tensorflow:package:tensorflowmodel-api`.
+Use the evaluation method from the [TF models repository](https://github.com/tensorflow/models/tree/master/research/object_detection/metrics) implemented as the CK package `ck-tensorflow:package:tensorflowmodel-api`.

 ##### `VOC` (**TBD**)
 Default for `dataset-voc-*`